Jefferson Public Radio: News & Information

-Expansion
+Expansion & Funding

 In 2004, as a response to a perceived lack of public radio programming in other cities, Jefferson Public Radio began expanding its service outside of the traditional State of Jefferson.
 Stations in Eugene and Mendocino were purchased for the news and information format, and the news and information station in Eureka was purchased by JPR from an owner who had programmed it with the BBC World Service 24 hours a day.
 The purchase of the station in Eureka was particularly controversial as it was thought that it would compete directly with Humboldt State University's KHSU.

+In 2026, Southern Oregon University began to implement major budget cuts in response to a $12 million deficit.
+Part of that plan included JPR moving to a self-sustaining model.
+This happened shortly after JPR, like other public radio stations, lost all federal funding.
+The final plan adopted by the university outlined how the relationship would change.
+New employees would be hired under the JPR Foundation instead of the university, and the university will fund a small portion of JPR's executive director's salary to support legal obligations by the FCC.
+The university will continue to hold onto the FCC licenses and JPR continues to operate from the university campus.
+Based on the university projection, JPR will be 99.3% self-supported by the 2027 fiscal year.